Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 ### Select to Speak

-Select to Speak is a tool from Android Accessibility Suite, that allows you to read selected elements of the screen.
+Select to Speak is a tool from Android Accessibility Suite, that makes it possible to read selected elements of the screen.

 When a single item is selected, the tool vocalizes the item.
 When multiple items are selected, it implements a logical reading order like Talkback but it does not implement the actions or state of the items.

-It is useful for the visually impaired, when the screen is not readable, for read learning(functions like karaoke) or for learning a foreign language.
+It is useful for the visually impaired, when the screen is not readable, for learning to read (it functions like karaoke) or for learning a foreign language.

 It can be used for demonstration purposes but is redundant with Talkback for accessibility testing without being able to replace it.